NVIDIA/TorchFort/docs/api/f_api.rst

   For this operation, :code:`T` can be one of :code:`real(real32)`, :code:`real(real64)`

   :p character(:) name [in]: The name of system instance to use, as defined during system creation.
   :p T state [in]: Multi-dimensional array of size (...) or (..., :code:`batch_size`), depending on the dimensionality of the state space.
-One dimensional tensors are expanded to two dimensional tensors by adding a singleton batch dimension and flattened on output.
+One dimensional tensors are expanded to two dimensional tensors by adding a singleton batch dimension.
+For multi-dimensional tensors, the batch dimension (which is assumed to be the slowest dimension) is required to match.
   :p T act [out]: Multi-dimensional array of size (...) or (..., :code:`batch_size`), depending on the dimensionality of the action space.
-One dimensional tensors are expanded to two dimensional tensors by adding a singleton batch dimension and flattened on output.
+One dimensional tensors are expanded to two dimensional tensors by adding a singleton batch dimension.
+For multi-dimensional tensors, the batch dimension (which is assumed to be the slowest dimension) is required to match.
   :p integer(int64) stream[in,optional]: CUDA stream to enqueue the operation.
 This argument is ignored if the model is on the CPU.
   :r torchfort_result res: :code:`TORCHFORT_RESULT_SUCCESS` on success or error code on failure.